kulisingh/devops-test/README.md

 # DevOps Engineer - Technical Test

+## NOTE: Please see the notes on my solution below - KS

 We think infrastructure is best represented as code, and provisioning of resources should be automated as much as possible.

  Your task is to create a CI build pipeline that deploys this web application to a load-balanced